Council For Learning Disabilities

 The Council for Learning Disabilities (CLD), an international organization composed of professionals who represent diverse disciplines, is committed to enhancing the education and quality of life for individuals with learning disabilities across the life span.
 CLD accomplishes this by promoting and disseminating evidence-based research and practices related to the education of individuals with learning disabilities.
 In addition, CLD fosters (a) collaboration among professionals; (b) development of leaders in the field; and (c) advocacy for policies that support individuals with learning disabilities at local, state, and national levels.

-MEMBER NOTICE: We are excited to announce that the Board of Trustees and the general membership have approved a change to the ByLaws to add a Retired Professional membership rate of $60 for a one year membership!
+MEMBER NOTICE: CLD has added a Retired Professional membership rate of $60 for a one year membership!
 If you have been a professional member of CLD for at least 5 years, are retired, and have reached the age of 65, you are eligible for this rate.

 ESEA REAUTHORIZATION BILL MOVING FAST -COULD HARM STUDENTS WITH DISABILITIES!

 Please read the following information on action needed to prevent a bill currently in draft form that is sponsored by Senator Lamar Alexander, the new chairman of the Health, Education, Labor and Pensions Committee.
 This bill severely weakens key measures in the current law.
 Click on the link below for a full report:

 The following article from CCD is available in its entirety on our News and Legislation page:

 September 23, 2014 – Please go to the following link for the most recent information: